abhilipsasahoo03/Palindrome-Checker-in-Hodor-language/README.md

 # About my code:

+## Palindrome Checker in Browswer using HTML and JavaScript

 Firstly, I implemented the logic for checking Palindrome to build a Palindrome checker which takes user input through a prompt box and then provides output on screen as either of the following two:

 1- It is a palindrome: if the input string is a palindrome